AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/change-data-value.md

 >[!NOTE]
 >
 >You can also block a field from being updated.
-See&nbsp; [Block Updates to a Field](../../../../product-docs/administration/field-management/block-updates-to-a-field.md) for details.
+See  [Block Updates to a Field](../../../../product-docs/administration/field-management/block-updates-to-a-field.md) for details.

 ## Usage {#usage}